Co-parenting - it takes a modern village to raise a modern child

-Over time they all slowly edged a little closer towards the idea of them all becoming parents and Co Parenting.
-Eventually, they had separate discussions with a solicitor - both to get clarity on their important decisions and to formalise their shared plans for the future.
+Over time they all slowly edged a little closer towards the idea of them all becoming parents and Co-parenting.
+Eventually, they had separate discussions with a solicitor - both to get clarity on their important decision and to formalise their shared plans for the future.

 Happiness comes in pairs

-- That was two years ago and since then, little Miss ‘Charlotte Lousie’ arrived in the world two years later - daughter to two proud and doting dads Chris and Mirko.
+- That was two years ago and since then, little Miss ‘Charlotte Lousie’ arrived in the world - daughter to two proud and doting dads Chris and Mirko.

 - A little over 18 months later Little Master ‘Samual Elijah’ arrived - son to widely happy Anna and Jennifer.

 Together they are happy Co-parents, and another modern family.